 Angels Among Us is a celebration of life, strength, courage and commitment.
-The first event in 1994, $27,000 was raised; in 2013, $2,015,618!
+The first event in 1994, $27,000 was raised; in 2017, over $2 million!
 Since its inception, all money raised at the event supports research and finding a cure for brain tumors at the Preston Robert Tisch Brain Tumor Center at Duke.
 The event has a family friendly focus, with a chance to have fun while giving back.

-Angels is held on the Medical Campus of Duke University beginning with a certified 5K run through the Duke campus, and a 3K family walk pass the Duke Cancer Institute and through the beautiful Sarah P. Duke Gardens.
+Angels is held on the Medical Campus of Duke University beginning with a certified 5K run through the Duke campus, and a Family Fun Walk pass the Duke Cancer Institute and through the beautiful Sarah P. Duke Gardens.
 The Angels festivities include fun activities and prizes for kids, local mascots, silent auction, awards for "Little Angels," top fundraising teams, event t-shirts and much, much more.

 How Angels Among Us Makes a Difference

 Funds raised through Angels Among Us, are quickly delivered where they are needed most in the fight against brain cancer.
 Since 1994, $22 million has been donated to The Preston Robert Tisch Brain Tumor Center at Duke from Angels Among Us.
 Your support of this event will help the Tisch Brain Tumor Center continue to lead the world in the development of new therapies, quality of life initiatives and innovative treatment techniques.

 - funded sophisticated equipment like a $400,000 laser drive flow cytometer and an immunohistochemical robot so that our researchers can develop the most effective therapies for each and every patient with a brain tumor.